Guides

 • Linen blends

 Sustainable options are growing in Australia too.
-Recycled fabric sellers and Australian-made textiles are becoming easier to find, especially in urban areas.
-Pricing varies, but quality tends to be higher.
+Recycled fabric sellers and Australian-made textiles are becoming easier to find, especially in cities.
+Quality tends to be higher, though pricing varies.

 5. Cutting Tools: Scissors, Rotary Cutters and Mats

-Rotary cutters become popular around market seasons—Christmas, Easter—when batch cutting projects like table runners or gift items becomes common.
+Rotary cutters tend to become popular around market seasons—Christmas, Easter—when batch cutting projects like table runners or gift items makes straight-line cutting repetitive.
+Before that point, fabric shears handle most things.

 Tool Type Cost (AUD) Best Use Case Long-Term Value